davidteather/TikTok-Api/README.md

 pip install TikTokApi
 python -m playwright install
 ```
-If you would prefer a video walk through of setting up this package I created a currently semi-outdated (TODO: new one for v5 coming soon) [YouTube video](https://www.youtube.com/watch?v=zwLmLfVI-VQ) just for that.
+If you would prefer a video walk through of setting up this package I created a currently semi-outdated [YouTube video](https://www.youtube.com/watch?v=-uCt1x8kINQ) just for that.

 #### Docker Installation